3AM-software/EcoQuest/privacy.md

 We do not sell or share your personal information for advertising or tracking.

 We use trusted third-party services (e.g., Google Firebase) to provide authentication, analytics, and storage.
 See Google’s Privacy Policy here: https://policies.google.com/privacy

+Contact
+If you have questions, contact us at: [luojosh888@gmail.com].